You can register a new plant variety overseas or import a variety from overseas and register it in Australia.

-Registering overseas - general information
+Registering overseas – country differences

-- In some countries, you have to use the services of a local agent if you are not a resident of that country
+In some countries you have to use the services of a local agent if you are not a resident of that country.

-- In some countries you may be required to provide an address in that country for service of documents.
-It may be possible to arrange for a friend or business contact to forward correspondence to you in Australia
+In some countries you may be required to provide an address in that country for service of documents.
+It may be possible to arrange for a friend or business contact to forward correspondence to you in Australia.

-- If English is not an official language used by the receiving office of the country, you will need to supply a translation of the basic documentation in an official language used by that office.
-(For UPOV applications, the use of their standard forms, where applicable, can avoid much of the translation expense)
+If English is not an official language used by the receiving office of the country, you will need to supply a translation of the basic documentation in an official language used by that office.
+For UPOV applications, the use of their standard forms, where applicable, can avoid much of the translation expense.

-Registering new varieties from overseas
+Registering a new variety from overseas

 The use of overseas data could be considered where:

 - the first PBR application relating to the candidate variety has been lodged overseas

 - the variety has previously been test-grown in a UPOV member country using official UPOV test guidelines and test procedures (testing that is equivalent to a comparative trial in Australia)

 - all the most similar varieties of common knowledge (including those in Australia) have been included in the overseas DUS trial